Fighting Hunger in Maryland: From the Ground Up

 presented by the Maryland Food Access and Nutrition Network

-October 16, 2012, 8 a.m. – 4 p.m.
+September 29, 2014, 8 a.m. – 4 p.m.

-University of Maryland SMC Campus Center
+at the University of Maryland Medical Center

 Questions?
-Contact Laura Flamm at firstname.lastname@example.org or (410) 528-0021 x23
+Contact Rachel Tucker at firstname.lastname@example.org or (410) 528-0021 x23.

 The Maryland Food Access and Nutrition Network (MFANN) is a statewide coalition of non-profit organizations and federal, state and local government agencies focused on using the federal nutrition programs and other proven solutions to connect low-income Marylanders with healthy, affordable food.
 MFANN is chaired by Maryland Hunger Solutions.